 The volunteers monitor the condition of the police dogs and their means of transportation while on duty.
-No serious concerns were raised by the volunteers.
-A couple of dogs had shown signs of allergies, one of which was attributed to the cleaning products used in the kennels, this was promptly identified and addressed.
-Positive comments made regarding the cleanliness of the cages, availability of water and first aid kits.
+No serious concerns were raised by the volunteers from the visits.
+A couple of dogs have been on anti-tic medication, one required surgery for an obstruction but returned to full duties and a couple had minor paw injuries which were being treated and showed no long-term effects.
+Generally, many positive comments were made regarding the cleanliness of the cages, availability of water and first aid kits and the health and liveliness of the dogs.